johnnyy5929/sep10-freedom-project/blog/entry04.md

 * adding the code ````position="_ _ _"```` inside the <a-box> or another line of code that you want to change the position for.

-* other stuff you can do is add images, different textures and background.
+* Other stuff you can do is add images, different textures and background.
 Which I am still trying to understand but everything has been really peppermint to know.

 ## Engineering Design Process